-To better understand student engagement with social campaigns and share important information in a way that resonates with students, the university leveraged social listening through Sprinklr Modern Research and Social Publishing & Engagement.
+To better understand student engagement with social campaigns and share important information in a way that resonates with students, the university leveraged social listening through Sprinklr Insights and Social Publishing & Engagement.
 The partnership is having a huge impact on both the central marketing function and individual departments.

 The messages that matter